vinodhs1988/Fish-Species/README.md

  1. Snapshot for UI testing
  2. Creating seperate package/pod for maintaining UI components and networking
  3. Maintain screen navigation in one place (coordinator pattern)
+ 4. Async/await or PromiseKit for handling structured async operation